frontendj/test-gallery/README.md

 Displays a grid of images.
 Supports infinite scrolling and manual loading of more images (keyboard only access).
 Responsive depending on the screen size with reducing to 2 or 1 column on smaller screens.

 **ImageCard**
 Represents an individual image in the grid.
-Has a presentation in Storybook that inclused simple previw and storybook test that checks focus-within behaviour
+Has a presentation in Storybook that inclused simple previw and storybook test that checks focus-within behaviour.

 **ImageModal**
-Displays a full-screen preview of the selected image.
-Uses the most native approach for modals - native HTML component Dialog
+Displays a full-screen version of the selected image.
+Uses the most native approach for modals - native HTML component Dialog.
+Initially shows the preview and then shows the full image when it's loaded.

 **A11yVisuallyHidden**
 Handles visually hidden accessible texts